How Much Does it Really Cost to Have and Raise Kids in Australia?

 If your teens can use their phones, they can cook!
 Teach your kids from a young age and it will save you both time and money.

-CashRewards, Kickback, Shopback and Honey all give cash back or coupons.
-I have them all installed, downloaded the apps and added them to Chrome.
-This way, whenever I am shopping, I get the best deal.
+Have them all installed, download the apps and add them to Chrome.
+This way, whenever you are shopping, you get the best deal.

 Cheap Meal Ideas

-Protein helps you feel full for longer and meat isn’t the only way to get it.
+Protein and fibre help you feel full for longer and meat isn’t the only way to get it.

 Meals based on vegetables, beans, legumes etc all help.